Voyant-Photonics/voyant-sdk/README.md

 ### Building the Examples

-Listed below are all instructions relating to builing the provided examples.
+Listed below are all instructions relating to building the provided examples.

 ```bash
 cd [INSERT ONE OF THE TWO OPTIONS BELOW]